Lisa Marie Presley’s Ex Michael Lockwood Seen In 1st Pics Following Her Death As He Cares For Their Twins, 14

 Lisa Marie Presley‘s ex-husband, Michael Lockwood, was seen in first photos looking somber after the sudden death of the singer/songwriter on Thursday, January 12.
-In photos you can SEE HERE, the musician was seen stepping outside his Los Angeles home wearing a pink sleeveless shirt, a rugged fur cap, jeans and socks with no shows.
+The musician was seen stepping outside his Los Angeles home wearing a pink sleeveless shirt, a rugged fur cap, jeans and socks with no shows.
 He also wore tinted glasses, and a bushy white beard covered much of his face.
 The sighting comes after he released a statement to ET Online revealing that he’s caring for the former couple’s twin daughters Harper and Finley, 14.

 “Michael had been hoping for a speedy and complete recovery because her children needed her.
 It is very sad it didn’t turn out that way,” his attorney Joe Yanny told the outlet following news of her death on Thursday.
 “Michael’s world has been turned on its ear.
 He is with both of his daughters now.”